Parts of missing Russian plane found; 28 aboard feared dead

 The Antonov An-26 plane was on approach for a landing in bad weather when it missed a scheduled communication and disappeared from radar as it neared the airport in the town of Palana, officials from the Kamchatka region said.

-Russia's state aviation agency, Rosaviatsiya, said that parts of the plane were found about 3 miles (5 kilometers) from the airport's runway, near the coast line.
+Russia's state aviation agency, Rosaviatsiya, said that parts of the plane were found about 3 miles from the airport's runway, near the coast line.

 Part of the fuselage was found on the side of a mountain, Russia’s Pacific Fleet told news agencies, and another part was floating in the Okhotsk Sea.